 “In preparing for the next pandemic, a global facility, in all likelihood administered by the IMF, could ensure that the costs of containing an outbreak are not borne by one country alone.
 This would remove some of the disincentives to early action and provide enormous health and economic benefits over the long term.”

 The paper used a “disaster footprint” economic model to quantify the direct costs of lockdowns in terms of labor reduction as well as the cascading effects of loss of labor on the supply chain, simulating how constraints to output affect upstream suppliers as well as the firms to which the goods are being supplied.
 Supply chain data was drawn from the Global Trade Analysis Project (GTAP) database, which divides the world into 141 economies, with 60 sectors within each economy.

-Researchers simulated three kinds of lockdown: strict lockdown in which 80% of travel and labor ceases; a more moderate lockdown with a 60% reduction; a third, lighter lockdown with a 40% reduction in travel and labor.
+Researchers simulated three kinds of lockdown: a strict lockdown in which 80% of travel and labor ceases; a more moderate lockdown with a 60% reduction; a third, lighter lockdown with a 40% reduction in travel and labor.
 The strict, 80% reduction is based roughly on China’s lockdown, during which data suggests 80% of travel stopped, while the 60% lockdown broadly reflects the approach taken in Europe and the United States.

 Reference: “Global supply-chain effects of COVID-19 control measures” by Dabo Guan, Daoping Wang, Stephane Hallegatte, Steven J. Davis, Jingwen Huo, Shuping Li, Yangchun Bai, Tianyang Lei, Qianyu Xue, D’Maris Coffman, Danyang Cheng, Peipei Chen, Xi Liang, Bing Xu, Xiaosheng Lu, Shouyang Wang, Klaus Hubacek and Peng Gong, 3 June 2020, Nature Human Behaviour.